sugarlabs/sugar-docs/desktop-activity.md

 Of course, the interesting changes will be the ones you make to the activity itself.
-Below you will find some links to some resources regarding some Activity devolepment details, but perhaps the best way to get started is to modify an existing activity.
+Below you will find some links to some resources regarding some Sugar Activity devolepment details, but perhaps the best way to get started is to modify an existing activity that has features similar to the one you want to create.

-### Running your new activity
+### Running your activity

-Launch Sugar and your new activity should be immediately available, although since it has not been selected as a **favorite**, it will not appear by default on the Sugar Home View.
+Launch Sugar and your new activity should be immediately available, although since it has not yet been selected as a **favorite**, it will not appear by default on the Sugar Home View.
 You need to select the **List View** to see your activity's icon.

-Click on the icon and, if all goes well, your activity will run!!!
+Click on your activity icon and, if all goes well, your activity will launch.

-Of course, there are many opportunities to make mistakes.
+There are many opportunities to make mistakes.
 Don't get discouraged, as engaging in debugging is a great way to learn.
 One useful tool is the Log Activity, which will show you the log files of the system and individual activities.
 Alternatively, you can look at the log files from the command line.

     ~/sugar-build/home/dotsugar/default/logs

 ### File structure

-In your new activity, you will find the following file structure:
+All activities follow the same basic file structure:

     my-activity/
     |-- activity/